matuteiglesias/journal/content/Business/2024-11-06_Compiled_Report_on_Socio-Economic_Indicators.md

 **🕒 03:25–04:32**
 **🏷️ Labels**: Data Analysis, Economic Stability, Social Cohesion, DHS, Afrobarometer
 **📂 Project**: Business
-**⭐ Priority**: MEDIUM

 ### Session Goal
 The session aimed to compile a comprehensive report utilizing data from Afrobarometer, DHS, and ACLED to assess economic and social stability indicators.

 ### Key Activities
-- Structured approaches were outlined for efficient report preparation, focusing on data extraction, analysis, and drafting.
+- Structured approaches were outlined for efficient report preparation, focusing on [[data extraction]], analysis, and drafting.
 - Key indicators from DHS and Afrobarometer were selected to provide insights into economic stability, governance, and social cohesion.
 - Comparative analysis of urban vs. rural perceptions using specific variables from DHS and Afrobarometer was conducted.
 - Addressed the absence of Afrobarometer data for the DRC and suggested alternative data sources.